cjdoris/pAdicGaloisGroup/README.md

 - `sram`: singly ramified
 - `irred`: irreducible
 - `degN`: polynomials of degree `N`
-- `2by`: the overgroup is of the form C2 wr C2 wr ... (this is because OrbitsOfSubgroup is not implemented in generality yet for wreath products)
+- `2by`: the overgroup is of the form C2 wr C2 wr ... (some algorithm parameters are tailored to this)

 Each Galois group test also is given a tag for each component of its algorithm, so `ARM[Global[Symmetric],RootsMaximal]` has tags `ARM`, `Global` etc.